 Paul now explains in what sense unbelievers left on earth after the Rapture will resemble unsuspecting victims of a thief.
 Just at the moment they least expect it, judgment will fall upon them.

 Paul does not include himself among those in this verse.
 He views them as “they.”
 This third-person pronoun refers to those left in the Tribulation after the Rapture.
 The church will not experience this “sudden destruction.”
 Paul contrasts believers with non-believers in the next verse (4:4).

-	In the beginning of the Day of the Lord, that is, in the beginning of the Tribulation period, people will say, “Peace and safety!”
+At the beginning of the Day of the Lord, that is, at the beginning of the Tribulation period, people will say, “Peace and safety!”
 This slogan spreads around the world.

 The word “when” indicates that non-Christians will say this right up to the moment of disaster.
 While they repeat their slogan “Peace and safety!” destruction comes on them.

 World peace is a delusion without Christ.

 Political and religious organizations that pawn off the idea of world peace will delude the world at the beginning of the Day of the Lord.
 They will attempt to disarm the world.
 Man left to human nature in the raw will reap the pain of that fantasy.

 World peace has always been the pipe dream of man without God.
 There is no true peace without peace with God.
 Legislation cannot change the heart of man.
 The only way to change the world is to change the heart of man.
 Any other approach is an illusion.